WBKV

 WBKV (102.5 FM) is a radio station in Buffalo, New York.
 It is owned by Educational Media Foundation and is a part of its K-Love network.

-The license currently on 102.5 has been operating since 1946, with predecessors dating to 1932; it is grandfathered as a “superpower” station, with an effective radiated power (ERP) of 110,000 watts, more than double the FCC limit, but comparable to Buffalo's other legacy FM licenses WBUF and WDCX.
+The license currently on 102.5 has been operating since 1946, with predecessors dating to 1932; it is grandfathered as a "superpower" station, with an effective radiated power (ERP) of 110,000 watts, more than double the Federal Communications Commission limit, but comparable to Buffalo's other legacy FM licenses WBUF and WDCX-FM.
 The transmitter site is on Center Street in Colden, New York, on the WIVB-TV Tower.

-From August 1974 to June 2023, the station operated as a contemporary music station, the last 23 years of the format branded as Star 102.5, using the call sign WTSS.
+From August 1974 to June 2023, the station operated as a contemporary music station, the last 23 years of the format branded as "Star 102.5", using the call sign WTSS.
 In that month, the station was sold to Educational Media Foundation, which installed its flagship K-Love network and WBKV call sign (previously heard on 89.9 FM, now WBWA) on the signal.

 History

 W8XH and W8XA

-The owner of AM station WBEN, WBEN, Inc. (a subsidiary of the Buffalo Evening News) as of October 13, 1931, had experimented with higher-frequency broadcasts for over a decade prior to launch of the station that would become WBKV.
+WBEN, Inc. (a subsidiary of the Buffalo Evening News), the owner of AM station WBEN as of October 13, 1931, had experimented with higher-frequency broadcasts for over a decade prior to launch of the station that would become WBKV.
 Beginning in 1932, just two years after the News had launched its AM station, it received a license for W8XH, which began as a portable remote broadcasting license in the upper shortwave and low-VHF bands.
+(Note: The "8" in the call signs indicated that the stations were located in the 8th radio district, while the "X" reflected their operation as experimental stations.)
 In 1934, W8XH was upgraded to provide regular scheduled broadcasts to the general public, the first station in its band to do so.
 Like the standard broadcast band stations of the time, W8XH transmitted using amplitude modulation (AM); it was the first Apex station to operate on a regular schedule.
 That station converted to facsimile broadcasting as W8XA in 1939 before shutting down in December 1940.